IN THE MEDIA

 Welcome to the SEA media room, a place showcasing the most current media coverage about MCAT administration and how the pandemic has impacted medical education and training.
 News on our efforts is accessible in the articles and features below!

-If you are a journalist interested in student advocacy. find our press kit here.
+If you are a journalist interested in student advocacy, please find our press kit here.

 March 12, 2021

 The MCAT is constantly touted as a necessary exam to assess for medical school preparedness.
 But medical school faculty members are now calling the MCAT a financial and social barrier, preventing passionate students from becoming physicians.
 Alan Yu lays out the pros and cons of the MCAT and asks the question: is the exam as beneficial as the AAMC says it is to gauging student success as future physicians?

 Physicians and medical organizations called for waiving the MCAT for the 2021 admissions cycle.
 As a result, a handful of schools went MCAT-optional or MCAT-blind for their admissions processes.

 August 7, 2020